 When to Use Retargeting Strategies

-Using retargeting strategies for the right audience at the right time is a very important factor in increasing your conversion rates.
+Using retargeting strategies for the right audience at the right time significantly increases your conversion rates.
 We would like to share a few tips on the right time to use retargeting, which we have compiled from the input of marketing experts.

-- Repromote bestsellers: if you already have a certain audience and want to turn them into strong and loyal customers, it might be a good idea to create brand recognition and remind yourself by showcasing your bestsellers.
+- Repromote bestsellers.
+If you already have a specific audience and want to turn them into strong and loyal customers, it might be a good idea to create brand recognition and remind yourself by showcasing your bestsellers.

 - Are you launching new collections?
 Then you need to promote them!
 You need more than email marketing to promote your newly launched products to visitors and customers who know you.
 Let your visitors meet new arrivals with retargeting.
-This way, you’ll get them to hear your brand more often and maximize their chances of converting.
+This way, you’ll get them to hear your brand more often and maximize their conversion chances.
 Facebook retargeting ads and Google Adwords retargeting ads, in particular, offer extremely powerful methods in this regard.

 Pros and Cons of Retargeting